-Yes.
-However, Windows 10 x64 has the so called Kernel Patch Protection in order to restrain access to the OS.
+However, Windows 10 x64 has the so called “Kernel Patch Protection” in order to restrain access to the OS.
 Thus, the code execution of real-time tasks on CPU cores, which are also used by Windows, is not possible.

-We distinguish 3 different ways to get real-time on a Windows-PC:
+We distinguish 3 different combinations:

 - 32 bit applications on a 32 bit Windows